alonshmilo/MedicalData_jce/final/DeepMedic/README.md

  IMPORTANT: Trainable parameters are NOT reinitialized!
  Useful to begin a secondary training session with new learning-rate schedule, in order to fine-tune a previously trained model (Doc., Sec.
 3.2)

+**3. How it works**
+In this section we will go through the process in a bit more detail.
+We also explain the main parameters that should be specified in the configuration files.

+Note: The config files are parsed as python scripts, thus follow python syntax.
+Any commented-out configuration variables are internally given default values.

+**3.1.
+Model Creation**

+After reading the parameters given in modelConfig.cfg, a CNN-model will be created and saved with cPickle in the output folder.
+The session prints all the parameters that are used for the model-creation on the screen and to a log.txt file.

+The main parameters to specify the CNN model are the following.

+Generic:

+**modelName:** the cnn-model’s name, will be used for naming the files that the model is being saved with after its creation, but also during training.

+**folderForOutput:** The main output folder.
+Saved model and logs will be placed here.

+Task Specific:

+**numberOfOutputClasses:** DeepMedic is multiclass system.
+This number should include the background, and defines the number of FMs in the last, classification layer.

+**numberOfInputChannels:** Specify the number of modalities/sequences/channels of the scans.

+Architecture:

+**numberFMsPerLayerNormal:** A list which needs to have as many entries as the number of layers in the normal pathway that we want to create.
+Each entry is a number, which defines the number of feature-maps in the corresponding layer.

+**kernelDimPerLayerNormal:** The dimensions of the kernels per layer.

+**useSubsampledPathway:** Setting this to “True” creates a subsampled-pathway, with the same architecture as the normal one.
+“False” for single-scale processing with the normal pathway only.
+Additional parameters allow tailoring this pathway further.

+**numberFMsPerLayerFC:** The final layers of the two pathways are contatenated.
+This parameter allows the addition of extra hidden FC layers before the classification layer.
+The number of entries specified how many extra layers, the number of each entry specifies the number of FMs in each layer.
+Final classification layer not included.

+Image Segments and Batch Sizes:

+**segmentsDim(Train/Val/Inference):** The dimensions of the input-segment.
+Different sizes can be used for training, validation, inference (testing).
+Bigger sizes require more memory and computation.
+Training segment size greatly influences distribution of training samples.
+Validation segments are by default as large as the receptive field (one patch).
+Size of testing-segments only influences speed.

+**Batch Size:** The number of segments to process simultaneously on GPU.
+In training, bigger batch sizes achieve better convergence and results, but require more computation and memory.
+Batch sizes for Validation and Inference are less important, greater once just speedup the process.

+More variables are available, but are of less importance (regularization, optimizer, etc).
+They are described in the config files of the provided examples.